DatSciR/intro_git-github/README.md

 (English)
 In this repository you will find:
-- All the material used in the workshop of Git and GitHub that was held within the XV AEET National Conference: "The value of Nature for a Global Society" (18-21 October 2021, in Plasencia, Cáceres).
+- The material used in the workshop of Git and GitHub that was held within the XV AEET National Conference: "The value of Nature for a Global Society" (18-21 October 2021, in Plasencia, Cáceres).
 - A summarised version of the materials in English prepared for the RCC-Harvard Postdoc Seminar
 - The material of the session "Data management and visualisation in R (Part IV - Reproducible work)" within the PhD training activities of the University of Alcalá.